 The symptoms of transverse myelitis can develop over several hours or days, or over a longer period of 1 to 2 weeks.
 These are possible symptoms:

 Abnormal feelings in the legs, such as burning, tingling, or pricking

 Heightened sensitivity to touch

-The location on the body of these symptoms depends on what part of the spinal cord is inflamed.
+Where in the body these symptoms occur depends on what part of the spinal cord is inflamed.
 People with inflammation in the neck typically feel symptoms from the neck down, while inflammation in the middle of the spine can cause symptoms from the waist down.

-If you suspect that you have transverse myelitis, your doctor will likely review your medical history and perform a complete physical examination.
-Because transverse myelitis can be caused by a number of treatable conditions, your doctor may want to test for some of those diseases.
-One diagnostic test you might need is a CT or MRI scan.
+If you suspect that you have transverse myelitis, your healthcare provider will likely review your medical history and do a complete physical exam.
+Because transverse myelitis can be caused by a number of treatable conditions, your provider may want to test for some of those diseases.
+One test you might need is a CT or MRI scan.

 Another common test is myelography, a procedure in which a needle is used to inject a special dye into your spinal area.
 A technician will then use a real time X-ray called fluoroscopy to get pictures of your spinal cord.

 Blood tests and a lumbar puncture (spinal tap) may also be done to rule out other causes for transverse myelitis.

 If all potential underlying causes of transverse myelitis have been ruled out, it is called idiopathic.